dilshankarunarathne/smart-road-condition-checker/README.md

 A mobile application is used to automatically update these data to the Google map.
 When a vehicle goes through a broken road system will automatically recognize them and update it to Google instantly.
 Then next vehicle can avoid using that road and can prevent the harm.

+Using these system drivers and the other people who visit our country as a tourist can get more benefits using this system.
+Also we can save the additional money which is to be paid for inspectors who check the road condition.
+People can save additional time that they spend for traffic.
+And now the days we can save our fuel too.

 ## License